A. J. K. Mass Communication Research Centre: Media Resource Center

 The Media Resource Centre at the AJK MCRC is an archive and theory centre devoted to documentary, film and contemporary media practices.
 It has been set up through a grant from Sir Ratan Tata Trust.

 Student achievements

 Under the guidance of Professor Farhat Basir Khan, MCRC students Neal Kartik and Pranab Kumar Aich won the prestigious 'Student Focus Competition' at Sony World Photography Awards 2009, Cannes.
 Jamia's team achieved the feat by defeating 60 of the world's best universities across continents and bagged a cash prize of 50,000 Euros.

-Nishtha Jain, Shirley Abraham and Amit Mahadesiya are three Jamia Millia Islamia (AJK MCRC) alumni who got invited to judge Oscars by Academy of Motion Picture Arts & Sciences, USA in 2020.
+In 2020 three alumni of the centre, Nishtha Jain, Shirley Abraham and Amit Mahadesiya, were invited to judge the Oscars by the Academy of Motion Picture Arts & Sciences.

 Ranking

 In 2021, it was ranked as India's 2nd best Mass Communication College by India Today's.

 AJK MCRC was ranked #1 in Outlook Indias "Top Mass Comm Colleges In 2017".

 It has been consistently rated as amongst the top mass-communication colleges in Asia.